AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 File names starting with ``test_`` identify driver sources.
 Multiple drivers may be used to exercise a single functional source.

-Consolidation scenarii are identified as ``cons_<scenario_id>.txt`` text files.
+Consolidation scenarios are identified as ``cons_<scenario_id>.txt`` text files.
 Each specifies the set of drivers to consolidate followed by the corresponding coverage expectations.

-The following example illustrates a possible set of files involved for a fictive Test Case exercising an Ada function F which implements an ``and then`` evaluation.
-The test case features 4 tests, with three program tests and one consolidation scenario::
+The following example illustrates a possible set of files involved for a hypothetical Test Case exercising an Ada function F which implements an ``and then`` evaluation.
+The test case features four tests, with three program tests and one consolidation scenario::

   andthen.adb          -- functional code, exposes